So who am I? Non-existentially speaking...

 - I am from Western PA, where we say PA instead of Pennsylvania and go to this wonderful place called Sheetzes (and it's Sheetzes not Sheetz)

 - I’m a diehard Pittsburgh sports fan.
-The Pirates most recently had me dying hardest with the 20 year losing streak that, thankfully, is over.
-Let's not start a new one guys.
+The Pirates usually have me dying the hardest.

 - I’ve been a head coach for college women’s softball, cross country, and an assistant coach in lacrosse, basketball, and soccer.